 Aging of the spine most frequently affects the cervical (neck) and lumbar (low back) sections of the spine.

 The Q Spine Institute’s Aging Spine Program is designed for older adults looking to relieve their back and neck pain and live their healthiest life.
-Dr. Quartararo will do a comprehensive exam with you to determine your condition and the exact cause and location of your pain.
+We will do a comprehensive exam with you to determine your condition and the exact cause and location of your pain.

 Any treatment we recommend will respect your age, medical condition, and health goals, starting with a conservative approach to pain management, if possible.

-The micro-endoscopic surgical techniques Dr. Q has pioneered are the least invasive available today.
+The micro-endoscopic surgical techniques our physicians have pioneered are the least invasive available today.
 Many surgical advances today may not have been an option for older adults several years ago, but could be an option for the conditions you are experiencing currently.